software-students-spring2025/1-specification-exercise-mikezhu/README.md

 ### 6. Social Features and Unified Profile Management
 - **Have you ever experienced managing multiple profiles across different gaming platforms?
 What issues or inconveniences have you faced?**<br>
   Ans: "Yes, managing different profiles is a hassle.
-It’s difficult to keep track of achievements, friends, and game libraries when everything is spread out over several platforms."
+It’s difficult to keep track of achievements, friends, and game libraries when everything is spread out over several platforms."<br>
+  "Moreover, dealing with notifications is also what I've been struggle with.
+All messages and notifictations from various platforms are sometimes overwhelaming to me.
+Its also diffcult to track back a certain message since I have no idea which paltform it come from."
 - **Do you think having a unified profile that consolidates your information from all platforms could improve your experience?**<br>
   Ans: Yes
 - **If so, What types of social benefits would you expect to find in this context?**<br>